ppadovani/beautiful-jekyll/_posts/2018-02-07-no-pain-no-gain.md

 **What if there were problems with my design?**

-So, when I had to build a formal place for documentation around a plugin for [Kibana](https://www.elastic.co/products/kibana) I ran across this set of cool libraries that would allow me to blog easily enough.
+So, when I had to build a formal place for documentation around a plugin I wrote for [Kibana](https://www.elastic.co/products/kibana) I ran across this set of cool libraries that would allow me to blog easily enough.
 I took the plunge and turned on the feature, and thought long and hard about what I wanted to write about.
 I decided that I wanted to write about what I know, or thought I knew.
 Hence the term 'grok'.